ssd-tutorials/cookie-consent/README.md

-# cookie-consent
+# Cookie Consent Dialog with JavaScript
-Exercise files for the course Cookie Consent Dialog with JavaScript
+Exercise files for the course **Cookie Consent Dialog with JavaScript**